kaykal/Coursera_Capstone/final_capstone/week_1/Problem_Description.md

 * opportunities for your immediate family (spouse, parents)
 * fueling your childrens' ambitions and creating opportunities for them

+#### Audience<a name="audience"></a>

+This would be an application that could be used by anyone who would like a more generic application that lets them analyze for more kinds of categories rather than just real estate price or touristic importance.
+It could be a people moving to a new place for work, for starting a new life, with specific interests and needs.

 ### What is available now?<a name="available"></a>